 Coral, the second of the sisters, has been hiding her affair with the perfect man until her older sister can get her life together.
 But the perfect man is getting impatient and now she’s gotten pregnant.
 Coral decides it’s time to consider her own happiness.

 But what does she want?
 The perfect husband turns out to be less than ideal.
 She adores the small children she teaches but the idea of being a mother fills her with joy.
-Meanwhile, her homeland is gripped by fear of a Mongol invasion and she can’t stop crying about everything now that she’s with child.
+Meanwhile, her homeland is gripped by fear of an invasion and she can’t stop crying about everything now that she’s with child.

 Then a friend suggests the ever-caring Coral possesses a power well beyond what she or anyone else imagines.
 Does she?
 And why is the idea so appealing?